AtlasLioness/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-12-file_type script that prints the type of the file named iamafile located in /tmp 13-13-symbolic_link script to Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
 14-14-copy_html script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.

+100-lets_move script that moves all files beginning with an uppercase letter to the directory /tmp/u